prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 %He is older than your brother.
 My brother can throw him over that fence, too."
 [Both brothers were imaginary.]

-"YOUR saying so don't make it so."
+%-You are lying!

 Tom drew a line in the dust with his big toe, and said:

-"I dare you to step over that, and I'll lick you till you can't stand up.
+%- I will draw the line,be carefull.
-Anybody that'll take a dare will steal sheep."
+"I dare you to step over that, and I'll lick you till you can't stand up,Anybody that'll take a dare will steal sheep."

 The new boy stepped over promptly, and said: